mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/README.md

 All data cleaning, transformation, querying, and visualization were independently performed as part of the project to ensure a full understanding of the analytical workflow.

+## Data modelling

+Data modeling was carried out in Power BI to ensure accurate analysis, efficient reporting, and proper time-based calculations.
+A star-schema–like structure was implemented to organize the data and support dashboard performance.

+**Data Model Structure**

+ *Fact Table:*
+  - The primary fact table contains bank loan transactional data, including loan amount, funded amount, payment details, interest rate, DTI, loan status, and issue date.

+ *Date Table:*
+  - A separate date table was created to enable time intelligence functions such as monthly trends, year-over-year comparisons, and filtering by time periods.

+ *Relationships*
+  - A one-to-many relationship was established between the Date Table and the Bank Loan Fact Table using the loan issue date.

+Proper relationship direction was maintained to ensure accurate aggregation and filtering across visuals.

 ## Data Cleaning and Processing

 The data analysis process involved a systematic approach using SQL and Power BI to transform raw bank loan data into meaningful insights.